ANS-Awards

 spatial and geographical development”.

 The 2013 winners are Asja Novak from University College London, and Orla Randles from The University of Sheffield.
-PDFs of their essays can be viewed by clicking the download link.

 Asja Novak, Award winner at UCL (University College London), wrote “A Critical Appreciation of Leon de Winter’s Short Story De Machine”.